leanprover/theorem_proving_in_lean4/interacting_with_lean.rst

       #check @baz
     end

-The ``omit`` command simply undoes the effect of the ``include``; it does not prevent the arguments from being included automatically in subsequent theorems that mention them.
+The ``omit`` command simply undoes the effect of the ``include``.
+It does not, however, prevent the arguments from being included automatically in subsequent theorems that mention them.
 The scope of the ``include`` statement can also be delimited by enclosing it in a section.

 .. code-block:: lean